shiuchi/Curriculum-Vitae/README.md

 - In 2019, joined Mercari Inc. as an iOS Engineer and Design technologist, working on DesignSystem development for multiple platforms.

-- In 2009, joined CyberAgent, Inc. as a Flash engineer in charge of avatar services such as Ameba Pigg and game development.
-Later, as an iOS engineer, he was engaged in the development of live streaming applications and Amoeba Blog applications.
+- In 2009, joined CyberAgent Inc. as a Flash engineer in charge of avatar services such as Ameba Pigg and game development.
+After that, worked as an iOS engineer developing live-streaming applications and Ameba Blog applications.

 - in 2006, joined IMGRC.inc, Participated in many projects as an interaction designer and Flash engineer